shadowmoose/Github-Release-Data-Action/README.md

     outBranch: release-metadata  # Optional.
 ```

 *Not all options are included above.
-Check out [the options](./action.yml) for more optional customization, including setting size limits.*
+Check out [the options](./action.yml) for more optional customization, including setting size limits and custom release tags.*

 ## Sample Output: